helidon-io/helidon/docs/mp/data.md

 The Helidon MP Data Repository provides a unified API for working with database queries.

-Data repository queries are an abstraction over Object–Relational Mapping, or ORM.
+Data repository queries are an abstraction over Object-Relational Mapping, or ORM.
 This enables interfaces with query definitions to be translated into implementation classes at compile time.